redbluesquare/DevOps-Course-Workshop-Module-09-CD-Learners/azure_devops.md

 # Continuous Delivery Workshop Instructions

-## Import the repository into Azure DevOps
+## Find and rename your repository into Azure DevOps

 Along with those in your breakout room you will have access to an ADO "project", so at this point sign into ADO at <https://aex.dev.azure.com/> and check that you can locate that.
 If you don't have your Azure credentials or the Organisation doesn't show up, ask a trainer at this stage.
 You may be able to access it directly at <https://dev.azure.com/CorndelDevOpsPipelinesWorkshop/>.